Kawall's amazon

 Kawall's amazon (Amazona kawalli), also known as the white-faced amazon, white-cheeked amazon or Kawall's parrot, is a relatively large species of parrot in the family Psittacidae.
 It is endemic to the south-central Amazon.
 After not having been recorded in the wild for around 70 years, the species was rediscovered in the 1980s.

 Taxonomy

 Considerable taxonomic confusion has surrounded this species.
-"Aberrant mealy amazons", which actually were the Kawall's amazon, were first noted in 1904.
+"Aberrant mealy amazons", which actually were Kawall's amazon, were first noted in 1904.
 It was only in 1989 that the Kawall's amazon was recognised as a species after Brazilian bird keeper Nelson Kawall (after whom the species is named) received a few unusual amazons.